-JEMEZ MOUNTAIN PUBLIC SCHOOL understands the concern that a parent of a child with a disability who refuses to consent to the provision of special education and related services may not fully understand the extent of the special education and related services their child would receive without the development of an IEP.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS understands the concern that a parent of a child with a disability who refuses to consent to the provision of special education and related services may not fully understand the extent of the special education and related services their child would receive without the development of an IEP.
 However, the consent provisions of the Act do not create the right of parents to consent to each specific special education and related service that their child receives.
 Instead, the parents have the right to consent to the initial provision of special education and related services.
-"Fully informed," in this context, means that JEMEZ MOUNTAIN PUBLIC SCHOOL has given the
+"Fully informed," in this context, means that JEMEZ MOUNTAIN PUBLIC SCHOOLS has given the parent an explanation of what special education and

-- May not continue to provide special education and related services to the child, but must provide prior written notice in accordance with §300.503 before ceasing the provision of special education and related services; - (ii) May not use the procedures in subpart E of this part (including the mediation procedures under §300.506 or the due process procedures under §§300.507 through 300.516) in order to obtain agreement or a ruling that the services may be provided to the child; - (iii) Will not be considered to be in violation of the requirement to make FAPE available to the child because of the failure to provide the child with further special education and related services; and - (iv) Is not required to convene an IEP Team meeting or develop an IEP under §§300.320 and 300.324 for the child for further provision of special education and related services - (c) Parental consent for reevaluations - (1) Subject to paragraph (c)(2) of this section, each public agency - Must obtain informed parental consent, in accordance with § 300.300(a)(1), prior to conducting any reevaluation of a child with a disability. - (ii) If the parent refuses to consent to the reevaluation, the public agency may, but is not required to, pursue the reevaluation by using the consent override procedures described in paragraph (a)(3) of this parent an explanation of what special education and related services are and the types of services that might be found to be needed for their child, rather than the exact program of services that would be included in an IEP.
-The JEMEZ MOUNTAIN PUBLIC SCHOOL will ensure that the parent has been given an explanation of what special education and related services are and the type of services that might be found to be needed for their child.
+- notice in accordance with §300.503 before ceasing the provision of special education and related services; - (ii) May not use the procedures in subpart E of this part (including the mediation procedures under §300.506 or the due process procedures under §§300.507 through 300.516) in order to obtain agreement or a ruling that the services may be provided to the child; - (iii) Will not be considered to be in violation of the requirement to make FAPE available to the child because of the failure to provide the child with further special education and related services; and - (iv) Is not required to convene an IEP Team meeting or develop an IEP under §§300.320 and 300.324 for the child for further provision of special education and related services - (c) Parental consent for reevaluations - (1) Subject to paragraph (c)(2) of this section, each public agency - Must obtain informed parental consent, in accordance with § 300.300(a)(1), prior to conducting any reevaluation of a child with a disability. - (ii) If the parent refuses to consent to the reevaluation, the public agency may, but is not required to, pursue the reevaluation by using the consent override procedures described in paragraph (a)(3) of this section. - (iii) The public agency does not violate its related services are and the types of services that might be found to be needed for their child, rather than the exact program of services that would be included in an IEP.
+The JEMEZ MOUNTAIN PUBLIC SCHOOLS will ensure that the parent has been given an explanation of what special education and related services are and the type of services that might be found to be needed for their child.
 (See 71 Fed.
 Reg.
 46634 (August 14, 2006))

-JEMEZ MOUNTAIN PUBLIC SCHOOL will not conduct a reevaluation without consent except when JEMEZ MOUNTAIN PUBLIC SCHOOL can demonstrate that it has made reasonable efforts to obtain such consent and the child's parent has failed to respond to a request for consent.
-When JEMEZ MOUNTAIN PUBLIC SCHOOL has made reasonable efforts to obtain such consent and the child's parent has failed to respond to a request for consent, JEMEZ MOUNTAIN PUBLIC SCHOOL will conduct a reevaluation of the child, except in the case of a home schooled or parentally-placed private schooled child.
-When a parent refuses to consent, the decision to use the consent override procedures is made by JEMEZ MOUNTAIN PUBLIC SCHOOL on a case by case basis.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS will not conduct a reevaluation without consent except when JEMEZ MOUNTAIN PUBLIC SCHOOLS can demonstrate that it has made reasonable efforts to obtain such consent and the child's parent has failed to respond to a request for consent.
+When JEMEZ MOUNTAIN PUBLIC SCHOOLS has made reasonable efforts to obtain such consent and the child's parent has failed to respond to a request for consent, JEMEZ MOUNTAIN PUBLIC SCHOOLS will conduct a reevaluation of the child, except in the case of a home schooled or parentally-placed private schooled child.
+When a parent refuses to consent, the decision to use the consent override procedures is made by JEMEZ MOUNTAIN PUBLIC SCHOOLS on a case-by-case basis.

-If a parent revokes consent for a provision of special education and related services, JEMEZ MOUNTAIN PUBLIC SCHOOL may inquire as to why they are revoking consent.
-However, JEMEZ MOUNTAIN PUBLIC SCHOOL will not require a parent to provide an explanation, either orally or in writing, prior to ceasing the provision of special education and related services.
+If a parent revokes consent for a provision of special education and related services, JEMEZ MOUNTAIN PUBLIC SCHOOLS may inquire as to why they are revoking consent.
+However, JEMEZ MOUNTAIN PUBLIC SCHOOLS will not require a parent to provide an explanation, either orally or in writing, prior to ceasing the provision of special education and related services.
 (See 73 Fed.
 73008 (December 1, 2008))